We buy & sell early patented and mechanical

 History

-of mouse traps have been found dating from the
+beginning of time.
+Examples of mouse traps have been found dating from the earliest

 civilizations, right up to the "new" and innovative devices that are